phamhuutruong7/PlanetEvaluate/README.md

+# Final word
+At the end of this, I think that would be better to write and run this in docker it would be easier for user to use that.
+But I guess it would be fine.

 # Planet Evaluation System

 A full-stack application for evaluating planet habitability with a React TypeScript frontend and ASP.NET Core backend API.